binipringle/torts/_texts/0-outline.md

 ## IV.
 Erie Doctrine

-(a) The Erie Doctrine relates to which law is applied by the federal court **sitting in Diversity Jurisdiction.** The Erie Doctrine allows the federal court to apply its own procedural laws but requires the court to apply state substantive law. [^4] A federal court cannot apply state procedural laws.
+The Erie Doctrine relates to which law is applied by the federal court **sitting in Diversity Jurisdiction.** The Erie Doctrine allows the federal court to apply its own procedural laws but requires the court to apply state substantive law. [^4] A federal court cannot apply state procedural laws.
 The following are some high frequency examples of procedural and substantive laws:

 - {:.indent-3}(i)	**Procedural laws**
-- {:.indent-4}(1)	Civil procedure rules
+- {:.indent-5}(1) Civil procedure rules
-- {:.indent-4}(2)	Burden of proof standards
+- {:.indent-5}(2) Burden of proof standards

 - {:.indent-3}(ii)	**Substantive laws**
-- {:.indent-4}(1) Claims based in state law
+- {:.indent-5}(1) Claims based in state law
-- {:.indent-4}(2)	Damages
+- {:.indent-5}(2)	Damages
-- {:.indent-4}(3)	Statute of frauds
+- {:.indent-5}(3)	Statute of frauds
-- {:.indent-4}(4)	Choice of law rules (will be triggered in fact pattern; for example, in a contract there could be a clause saying that another state's law applies.
+- {:.indent-5}(4)	Choice of law rules (will be triggered in fact pattern; for example, in a contract there could be a clause saying that another state's law applies.
 I think.)
-- {:.indent-5}(a) A federal court sitting in DivJx must apply the forum state’s choice of law rules to determine which state’s substantive law applies to the action. (this isn’t Erie specific, Choice of Law doctrine generally dictates HORIZONTAL choice of law - between different states)
+- {:.indent-7}(a) A federal court sitting in DivJx must apply the forum state’s choice of law rules to determine which state’s substantive law applies to the action. (this isn’t Erie specific, Choice of Law doctrine generally dictates HORIZONTAL choice of law - between different states)

 - {:.indent-3}(iii)	**Statute of limitations** (SOL) can be procedural or substantive.
-- {:.indent-4}(1)	Where a substantive right is conditioned upon SOL -> substantive
+- {:.indent-5}(1)	Where a substantive right is conditioned upon SOL -> substantive
-- {:.indent-4}(2)	Where a substantive right is not conditioned upon SOL -> procedural
+- {:.indent-5}(2)	Where a substantive right is not conditioned upon SOL -> procedural

 *If SOL is substantive, Federal Court applies it.
 If SOL is procedural, Federal Court will not apply it.
 Instead, I think the Federal Court will come up with a law.*